jgomer2001/testing/pet2FA.md

 1. In script contents paste [this](./pets.py)

-1. Save & check `oxauth_script.log` shows the following: `Pet.
+1. Save & check that `oxauth_script.log` shows the following: `Pet.
 Initialized successfully`

-1. Copy [this](./pet.xhtml) custom page to `/opt/gluu/jetty/oxauth/custom/pages/auth` inside chroot
+1. Copy [this](./pets.xhtml) custom page to `/opt/gluu/jetty/oxauth/custom/pages/auth` inside chroot

 ... no need for restarts